matteofiorini92/QuotesQuiz/README.md

 ### User Stories

-The goal of this game is guess who said a specific quote.
+The goal of this game is to guess who said a specific quote.
 Quotes will be divided into categories.
-At the beginning of the game, the player will chose the category, game difficulty and number of quotes.
+At the beginning of the game, the player will choose the category, game difficulty and number of quotes.
 For each right answer, the player will gain points, while when the answer is wrong, they will lose points.

-- User story 1: I want to prove myself how well I know a specific subject (movies, books, etc.).
+- User story 1: I want to prove to myself how well I know a specific subject (movies, books, etc.).
 - User story 2: I want to challenge my friends on who knows a particular topic the best

 ### The Scope Plane